Gretten/resbes/README.md

 Demo project with local storage auth and route protection.
 Notes:
-- Validation rules were removed from LoginPage for better user experience.
+- Validation rules were removed from the LoginPage for better user experience.